mariotraub/m162_lerntportfolio/README.md

 # Lernportfolio - Modul 164
-Mario, Sandro, Kenneth, Marco, Adrian
+Sandro, Marco, Adrian

+PS: This Repo is cooked